MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Update error 0x80070490 work-around

-If you encounter an update error 0x80070490 when updating on the Dev or Beta channel, try the following short-term work around.
+If you encounter an update error 0x80070490 when updating on the Dev or Beta channel, try the following short-term work-around.
 It involves moving your insider channel, picking up the update and then moving your Insider channel back.

 #### Stage one - Release Preview